 When you collect post-market surveillance data, which data should you collect?

-Searching for post-market surveillance data should be performed on a frequency that is risk-based.
-If you have a brand new device, a high risk device or a device that is implanted; post-market surveillance data should be reviewed frequently–either monthly or quarterly.
-In fact, the new European guidance document for clinical evaluation reports (MEDDEV 2.7/1 rev 4) requires that clinical evaluation reports be updated at least annually for these devices.
+Searching for post-market surveillance data should be performed on a risk-based frequency.
+If you have a brand new device, a high-risk device, or a device that is implanted, post-market surveillance data should be reviewed frequently–either monthly or quarterly.
+The new European guidance document for clinical evaluation reports (MEDDEV 2.7/1 rev 4) requires that clinical evaluation reports be updated at least annually for these devices.
 It is also important that you collect post-market surveillance data for both your device and competitor products.
 Therefore, you should be reviewing all the publicly available adverse event databases.
-You should also be reviewing your own complaint data, and you should be searching for journal articles that may include adverse event data–possibly associated with a clinical study.
+You should also be reviewing your complaint data, and you should be searching for journal articles that may include adverse event data–possibly associated with a clinical study.